serverless/components/README.md

   }

   /*
-   * Anything (Optional)
-   * - If you want to ship your Component w/ extra functionality, put it in a method.
+   * If you want to ship your Component w/ extra functionality, put it in a method.
-   * - You can run this function by running "$ serverless anything" */
+   * You can run this function by running "$ serverless anything" */

   async anything(inputs = {}) {